Why should I choose Purdue?

 How are the courses delivered?

-All of your course activities, assignments, and exams must be completed by their respective due dates.
-You will need to view course lectures regularly and attend on-campus courses to keep current.
-The typical length of our courses are 16-weeks each spring and fall semesters.
+All of your course activities, assignments, and exams must be completed by their respective due dates, and you will need to view course lectures regularly.
+The typical length of our courses are 16-weeks each spring and fall semesters; summer session course length may vary

 What computer requirements are needed to take an online course?